VUB-HYDR/REVUB/README.md

 ---

 ### Scripts
 There are four main scripts: one for initialisation (A), one containing the core code (B), and two for plotting (C).
+For a detailed explanation of the purpose of each file, the user is referred to the Manual.

 * **A_REVUB_initialise_minimum_example**